Painting on Location

 First wash the paper down to remove the extra external sizing.
 When it's dry, start drawing with a 2H pencil.
 Keep your lines light enough to erase.
 When applying the first wet area, don't wet the pencil lines, or they won't erase.

-I started drawing 8:30 this morning and finished 12:30.
-It wasn't easy..
+I started drawing 8:30 this morning and finished12:30.
+It wasn't easy

 The ship was moving on it's lines, changing the ships perspective constantly.
 I didn't bring my umbrella so I was getting sun spots on the paper, grrr.
 Tomorrow I'll be better prepared.

 Day 2, On location at 8:30.
 This time I had my umbrella.
-First I wet down the sky with my 5" elephant ear sponge, I should have use my 2" for the tight work, but I didn't.
+First I wet down the sky with my 5" elephant ear sponge, I should have used my 2" for the tight work, but I didn't.
 While that was drying I did the highlights in the water, then jumped into the ship because it was an area that didn't touch the sky or water.
-Now the foreground land got it's first color. and I could take a break.
+Now the foreground land got it's first color and I could take a break.
 Everything was dry, added the first color in the pier.
 With this all done and dry I erased the pencil lines.
 It was 11:30 and the wind was picking up from the sea, time to pack up.

 Day 2, 3 hours